SunCatMC/tapesKt/README.md

 An esolang language that consists of a series of infinite tapes stacked on top of each other

 ## Features:
+* each line of code defines a tape
 * all values that were not initiated within the code start at 69
 * all of the tapes (excluding output tape) are executed till the 69 value is reached, going left to right top to bottom
 * output tape is always the lowest one, and starts empty (filled with 69)